gopal-borusu/Devops-CICD-Project/README.md

 ## Jenkins plugins installation & credentials configuration
 ---

-1) add jenkins user to docker group  ----> sudo usermod -aG docker jenkins;id jenkins
-2) Go to jenkins UI ---> Manage Jenkins --> Plugins ---> Available Plugins, and install below plugins
+1) Go to jenkins UI ---> Manage Jenkins --> Plugins ---> Available Plugins, and install below plugins

      (i) Docker Pipeline
-3) restart the jenkins service -----> sudo systemctl restart jenkins
+2) restart the jenkins service -----> sudo systemctl restart jenkins
-4) Go to jenkins UI ---> Manage Jenkins --> Credentials --> click global --> Add Credentials
+3) Go to jenkins UI ---> Manage Jenkins --> Credentials --> click global --> Add Credentials

   Give Your Docker Hub Credentials (Do not change the name of ID) and click on create

   ![image](https://github.com/user-attachments/assets/7689a307-bf4f-4c5d-a396-fefce704b341)

-5) Click again on add credentials and give below mentioned details.
+4) Click again on add credentials and give below mentioned details.
 (You should upload the contents of kubeconfig file here which can be found at cat ~/.kube/config)

 ![image](https://github.com/user-attachments/assets/7ec573f8-f44b-40eb-a440-6c6fe2a78755)